zehanzhu/zehanzhu.github.io/_pages/about.md

 ---

 Hi there!
 I am pursuing the Ph.D. degree with the College of Control Science and Engineering, **Zhejiang University**, Hangzhou, China, supervised by [Prof. Jinming Xu](https://jinmingxu.github.io/).
 Previously, I received the B.Eng. degree in automation from the **China University of Petroleum (East China)**, Qingdao, China, in 2020.
 I was a visiting Ph.D. student with the **A*STAR Centre for Frontier AI Research (CFAR), Singapore**, supervised by [Prof. Joey Tianyi Zhou](https://joeyzhouty.github.io/).
-My research interests include distributed machine learning, large-scale optimization, security and privacy. **After graduation this year, I will join Huawei as a researcher working on Large Language Model training, with Distributed and Parallel Computing Lab, Central Software Institute, Huawei 2012 Labs.**
+My research interests include distributed machine learning, large-scale optimization, security and privacy.